Przemyśl: Part of Austrian Poland

 In 1772, as a consequence of the First Partition of Poland, Przemyśl became part of the Austrian Empire, in what the Austrians called the Kingdom of Galicia and Lodomeria.
 According to the Austrian census of 1830, the city was home to 7,538 people of whom 3,732 were Latin Catholic, 2,298 Jews and 1,508 were members of the Greek Catholic Church, a significantly larger number of Ruthenians than in most Galician cities.
 In 1804, a Ruthenian library was established in Przemyśl.
 By 1822, its collection had over 33,000 books and its importance for Ruthenians was comparable to that held by the Ossolineum library in Lwów for Poles.
-Przemyśl also became the center of the revival of Byzantine choral music in the Greek Catholic Church.
+Przemyśl also became the centre of the revival of Byzantine choral music in the Greek Catholic Church.
 Until eclipsed by Lviv in the 1830s, Przemyśl was the most important city in the Ruthenian cultural awakening in the nineteenth century.
-As the majority of Przemyśl's inhabitants were Poles, the city also became a center for the development of Polish culture and science, and Polish independence organizations also operated in Przemyśl.
+As the majority of Przemyśl's inhabitants were Poles, the city also became a centre for the development of Polish culture and science, and Polish independence organisations also operated in Przemyśl.
 The greatest heyday of Polishness in Przemyśl dates back to 1860-1918, due to the granting of autonomy to Galicia.

 In 1861, the Galician Railway of Archduke Charles Louis built a connecting line from Przemyśl to Kraków, and east to Lwów.
 In the middle of the 19th century, due to the growing conflict between Austria and Russia over the Balkans, Austria grew more mindful of Przemyśl's strategic location near the border with the Russian Empire.
 During the Crimean War, when tensions mounted between Russia and Austria, a series of massive fortresses, 15 km in circumference, were built around the city by the Austrian military.

 In 1909, the Polish "Museum of the Przemyśl Land" was established in Przemyśl.
 It was an extremely important facility for the Polish population.

 The census of 1910, showed that the city had 54,078 residents.
 Latin Catholics were the most numerous 25,306 (46.8%), followed by Jews 16,062 (29.7%) and Greek Catholics 12,018 (22.2%).
 87% of the city's inhabitants spoke Polish.
 All Poles spoke Polish, and most Jews were bilingual and communicated in Yiddish and Polish, but owing to the inability to declare Yiddish, almost all Jews declared the Polish language.